 A coalition of progressive Black, Brown, immigrant, and queer community members in Georgia are coming together to move Georgia voters.
 The group, named “Take Action, Get Power” is anchored by GLAHR Action, SONG Power, and Mijente, three groups that have historically done grassroots organizing work in Georgia and the South with U.S. born and immigrants of color and LGBTQ communities.
 They will be running a campaign through the Mijente PAC in Georgia targeting the Sheriffs elections in Gwinnett and Cobb County, and against Trump.

-The following is a transcription of a conversation between Adelina Nichols, Executive Director of GLAHR Action, founding member of Mijente, and Chair of the Gente4Abrams Campaign and Mary Hooks, the Co-Director of SONG Power, about the relationship that the two organizers have built over the years and what it has been like to get into electoral political work after years of pro-Immigrant and pro-Black grassroots organizing in the state.
+The following is a transcription of a conversation between Adelina Nicholls, Executive Director of GLAHR Action, founding member of Mijente, and Chair of the Gente4Abrams Campaign and Mary Hooks, the Co-Director of SONG Power, about the relationship that the two organizers have built over the years and what it has been like to get into electoral political work after years of pro-Immigrant and pro-Black grassroots organizing in the state.

 Mary Hooks: The first thing that I remember about you Adelina is your beautiful earrings.
 I remember that you just had on denim jeans, cigarettes in your pocket, and always ready to go.
 Getting to know you and your organization has been a game changer for me.
 I knew you was a real one.
 I knew you was a fucking real one, of course you know, real recognize real.

-Adelina Nichols: I'm so glad to hear that.
+Adelina Nicholls: I'm so glad to hear that.
 One of the first things that I remember about you, Mary, is your determination to do things as well as your solidarity of course learning from you different ways to do things.
 I remember your strength, your understanding of collective work.
 I am who I am because of you and I am really proud to get to know you.

 MH: Let’s talk a little bit about how this formation has come together.
 We've been doing and being rowdy in the streets for some years now and have a few wins under our belt.
 We have taken on the anti-immigration bills that came to pass and have stopped Rednecks in the capital from passing bills to increase the deportation pipeline.
 We have protested together and have had each others backs when we or our community members are being arrested.
 We don't pretend as if anti-blackness don't exist but also to be deeply rooted in work that has built political trust as comrades, taking care of each other and taking risks together.
 And this year we are working together for the first time with the political side of our organizations.
 I'm excited about what it means to work with Mijente and GLAHR Action.